-2018 was a year full of valuable lessons.
+2018 was a year full of valuable lessons for everyone involvedin database management.
 Businesses learned even more about cybersecurity, privacy, and innovation.
 In 2019, companies should use all the information they have discovered and take action towards improvements, starting with their databases.

 Databases are the most crucial element in overcoming similar issues in the coming year.
 Many things could happen, and database managers and developers should take these database management musts into account to be ready.